 Uncertainty Quantification (UQ)#

-Uncertainty quantification (UQ) is an emerging field in applied mathematics that aims to quantify uncertainties in mathematical models as a result from error propagation in the modeling process.
+Uncertainty quantification (UQ) is an emerging field in applied mathematics that aims to quantify uncertainties in mathematical models as a result of error propagation in the modeling process.
 This is especially important since we use the model, i.e., the potential, to predict material properties that are not used in the training process.
 Thus, UQ process is especially important to assess the reliability of these out-of-sample predictions.

 MCMC#